jac307/MediaArtTutorials/MEDIAART3I03/p1AutoDoc.md

 The project is grounded in **auto-ethnographic research** and the use of **personal archival materials**, which must be **re-mediated through analogue media technologies** provided in class.

-This project unfolds across **three structured class-work sessions**, each requiring a **mandatory upload** so the instructor can provide feedback and track your creative process.
+This project unfolds across **three structured class-work sessions**, each requiring a **submission** so the instructor can provide feedback and track your creative process.

 ---